KonstantinPfeil/physics-project/Readme.md

 # Download
-You can find all needed Files in build.zip
+You can find all needed Files in builds/build.zip

 # Build
 To build this Project you need the package cx_freeze.